heltonx/RUSTPShell__sum/README.md

 =====================

-if you get the error
+when executing the ps, if you get the error